 2, Watch out for nicks in the ball.
 If there’s just one small surface one, you can work round that with the damaged bit placing it on the ground or stand.

-3, For best results you want to understand and be able to change aperture.
+3, For the best lensball photos you want to understand and be able to change aperture.
 For the best results you want to have a low enough F stop to get the background blurry (bokeh) and the image in the ball sharp.
 F4 usually works fine.

 4, Macro or wide angle lens will work best because you need to get near enough to the subject for it to be large enough in the sphere.